 Patio, lawn furniture, toys and playground equipment must be placed in the backyard.
 If there is no backyard, the side yard may be allowed with written permission from your community office.
 The number of pieces of equipment will be determined based upon safety, available space and overall curb appeal.
-If playground or other equipment hinders Cadence Communities lawn services, the Resident becomes responsible for maintaining the area.
-Playground equipment must be complete and have no defects so as not to cause safety or health concerns.
-The Resident is completely responsible for the supervision, safety and maintenance of the equipment.
-The Resident also is responsible for any damage or injury due to installation or use of the equipment.
+If playground or other

+Resident also is responsible for any damage or injury due to installation or use of the equipment.